olin/studentgovernment/student_government_bylaws.md

 The following eligibility restrictions apply to candidates for positions in the Student Government.
-A student may run for any combination of positions but may only hold one voting position on the Student Government.
+A student may run for any combination of positions but may only hold one position on the Student Government.

-Rising Sophomores, Juniors, and Seniors are eligible to run for:
-1. President
+Any student matriculating at Olin in the following year may run for any position in the student government, as long as the following restrictions are met at all
+times:
-2. Vice President for Communications
+1. A Senior cannot be the Vice President for Finance.
-3. Specialized Representative
-4. Director of Student Activities
-5. Director of Clubs and Organizations
-6. Director of Service
-7. Chair of the Honor Board
+2. A Senior cannot be the Assistant Director of a committee if the Director of that committee is a Senior.
-8. Vice Chair of the Honor Board
+3. The Chair and Vice Chair of the Honor Board cannot be in the same graduating class.
-9. Honor Board General Member

-Rising Sophomores and Juniors are eligible to run for:
-1. Vice President for Finance
-2. Assistant Director of Student Activities
-3. Assistant Director of Clubs and Organizations
-4. Assistant Director of Service

-If a Rising Senior was not elected as Director of their respective Committee, Rising Seniors are also eligible to run for:
-1. Assistant Director of Student Activities
-2. Assistant Director of Clubs and Organizations
-3. Assistant Director of Service

-The Class Representative positions are only open to students from the particular class which the position represents.
+4. Class Representatives must be a member of the class that they represent.

 #### Section 2.
 The Election Monitor.